30 Honeymoon Planning Tips from an Indian Couple

 1. Pre-Planning & Budgeting

-1. Start with a Small Talk
+1. Start with the “Vibe Check” Talk

 For those in an arranged marriage, this can be a great icebreaker during your early conversations.
 Since most families allow couples some private time to talk, discussing your honeymoon plans can be a fun way to bond while figuring out what works for both of you.